Western Xia Imperial Tombs

-According to records, the tombs were patterned after Song Tombs in Gongxian County, Henan Province.
+According to records, the Western Xia Imperial Tombs were patterned after Song Tombs in Gongxian County, Henan Province.
 They adopted the zhao-mu burial system (the father is zhao, son is mu while grandson is zhao again.).
 East line and west line are formed from south to north with zhao on the left and mu on the right.
 Each imperial tomb is an individual and integrated group of architectures, sitting north and facing south in a rectangle.

-The West Xia Imperial Tombs are not only a state cultural heritage but also a state scenic spot.
+The Western Xia Imperial Tombs are not only a state cultural heritage but also a state scenic spot.
 The magnificent labyrinth and the continuous Mt.
 Helan and boundless desert are definitely worth visiting.